gm-carlos/six-challenge/README.md

 `mvn clean install`

-or we can user the simple Docker image and run:
+or we can use the simple Docker image and run:

 `docker build . -t trading:latest`